Stephen Corey Bryant: Arrest and charges

 Stephen Bryant was arrested at his girlfriend's home for the murders on October 13, 2004.
 The following day, Bryant was charged with three counts of murder, two counts of burglary, two counts of weapons possession, and one count each of armed robbery and arson.
 Further investigations raised the possibility of more charges for Bryant.

 In the aftermath of the murders, the bereaved families of the victims petitioned to the state to provide financial aid to cover the funeral expenses.
 The spree murders committed by Bryant shocked the whole community, and according to Bryant's landlord and workplace supervisor, the people around Bryant described him as a "nice" person and were shocked to hear he was arrested for the murders.
-Experts believed that based on observations, Bryant himself displayed anti-social behaviour and was also impulsive with poor problem-solving ability, which could have explained the motive behind the murders.
+Experts believed that, based on observations, Bryant himself displayed antisocial behavior and impulsivity, along with poor problem-solving skills, which could have explained the motive behind the murders.

 While he was awaiting trial, in October 2005, Bryant assaulted a correctional officer at Sumter-Lee Regional Detention Center.
-As a result, Bryant was charged with the assault and a transfer to another prison was arranged.
-Earlier the same month, Bryant allegedly threw urine on the door of a fellow inmate's prison cell, causing the said inmate to get splashed with urine on his hands and shirt.
+As a result, Bryant was charged with the assault, and a transfer to another prison was arranged.
+Earlier the same month, Bryant allegedly threw urine on the door of a fellow inmate's prison cell, causing the inmate to be splashed with urine on his hands and shirt.

 In April 2007, Sumter County prosecutor Kelly Jackson announced that he would seek the death penalty for Bryant.

 Murder trial

 Bryant pled guilty to all three counts of murder and nine other lesser charges on August 8, 2008.
 Sumter County Prosecutor Kelly Jackson stated that there was no plea deal reached with the defense, and he would seek the death penalty for Bryant pertaining to the robbery-murder of Willard Tietjen.
 A sentencing trial was set to begin on September 2, 2008.

-During the sentencing phase, the defense submitted that Bryant should not face the death penalty, given that he himself was a victim of sexual abuse in his childhood, and that he struggled with drug addiction, which contributed to brain damage in his case.
-The lawyers also stated that in the months before the killings, Bryant turned to drugs to forget about the lingering trauma he suffered from his past childhood sexual assaults.
-However, the prosecution argued that the killings were premeditated and Bryant had mercilessly killed the victims, which were factors they relied on in seeking the death sentence for Bryant.
+During the sentencing phase, the defense argued that Bryant should not receive the death penalty, noting that he had been a victim of childhood sexual abuse from relatives and had long struggled with drug addiction, which they said contributed to brain damage.
+They contended that, in the months leading up to the killings, Bryant used drugs in an attempt to numb the lingering trauma from his past.
+The prosecution, however, maintained that the murders were premeditated and carried out with extreme cruelty, which were the factors they cited in urging the court to impose the death penalty.

-On September 11, 2008, Circuit Judge Thomas Russo sentenced 27-year-old Stephen Bryant to death for the murder of Willard Tietjen, in addition to two life sentences for the murders of Clifton Gainey and Christopher Burgess.
+On September 11, 2008, Circuit Judge Thomas Russo sentenced Bryant to death for the murder of Willard Tietjen, in addition to two life sentences for the murders of Clifton Gainey and Christopher Burgess.